h2oai/tutorials/Driverless AI/build-your-own-custom-recipe-tutorial/build-your-own-custom-recipe-tutorial.md

 ### Best Practices for Recipes

 Recipes are meant to be built by people you trust, and each recipe should be code-reviewed before going to production.
 If you decide to make your custom recipes, you can keep them internal or shared them with the Driverless AI team by making a pull request to the Open Source Driverless AI Recipes GitHub Repo.
-This repo was built and maintained by  H2O Kaggle Grand Masters.
+This repo was built and is currently maintained by H2O.ai's Kaggle Grand Masters.
 All custom recipes will be put through various acceptance tests that include missing values, various examples for binary, and regression to see if your recipe can handle all different types.

 **Take a few minutes to review the recommended best practices for building recipes in terms of:**